aciurlik/Summer-Research/README.md

 # Summer-Research

 Quick start for a coder:
     Check out the code, there should be reasonably good comments.
+There is also a diagram that labels classes that creates the separate       parts of GUI, and an excel document catagorizing each class of our program.
 If you want to turn the java code into a .jar file, we used eclipse Luna and did File --> Export --> Java --> RunnableJAR file, with Driver as the main class.
 If you have another way to turn code into a .jar, you can use that.